-Many people think that teeth grinding or clenching isn’t causing harm just because there’s no pain or symptoms.
+Many people think teeth grinding, or clenching isn’t causing harm because there’s no pain or symptoms.
 But what they don’t know is that if they do not opt for treatment and preventative care for Bruxism (teeth grinding), it can significantly impact your dental health and the well-being of your entire body.

 Here are some of the many ways that Bruxism can damage your health: